Geutzzu/FurnitureStoresExtraction/README.md

      ```
 - After this, you will have to create a directory called `Models` (if it does not exist) in the `FurnitureFinder` directory
   (where the django app is located).
-- You can then download one of my trained models from the google drive link below, and add it to the `Models` directory:
+- You can then download one of my trained models from the Google Drive link below, and add it to the `Models` directory:
   - [ROB_0.89F1_16B_100000DAT](https://drive.google.com/drive/folders/1kuXdzfuZpfyJGMZYohPATBuOGeN6lxTz?usp=sharing)
 - For the model above, the app will work plug-and-play.
 If you want to use a different model, you will have to
 change the model path in the `inference.py` file in the `Scripts` directory inside the django app.